 Browsing tag: grief

 As my mother entered the final phase of her life due to terminal cancer, these past few months I was faced with the challenge of putting A Course in Dying into practice.
-What was most remarkable to me during this process is how some of my experiences were not at all like how I had imagined them to be.
 In the light of truth and the ultimacy of reality, I feel it is important to share this honest account with you.
-To give you an insight into the various scenarios of how we cope with death and loss.

-We all know it: Sooner or later, each of us is going to die.
-In Buddhist traditions, meditating on death awareness is one of the oldest practices.
-But here in the West, we don’t want to be confronted with the subject.
 We don’t like to think the seemingly unthinkable.
 Some of us are even convinced that mere thoughts of death will trigger the actual event.
-What happens when we do face our biggest fear?
-What happens when we confront ourselves with our own death?
+But what happens when we do face our biggest fear?
 Here are some steps to help you figure out the answers for yourself.